-Hamilton Falls Trail Professional Review and Guide
+Hamilton Falls Trail Professional Guide

 "Hamilton Falls lies within Jamaica State Park, an area with as much fascinating history as natural beauty.
 Because the West River helped to link the Connecticut River and Lake Champlain, it was a significant transportation route for Native Americans.
 Archaeologists have determined that prehistoric Native American activity centered along the riverbanks for more than 8000 years.